CognisynAI/Mission/README.md

 **Reward System for Learning:**
   Implement a reward system that encourages not just game progression but also learning and understanding of the issues at hand.

-### **SYSTEM DEPENDENCY MAP**
-A system dependency map visualizing the relationships and dependencies between various components of the simulation game.
-Key components might include:

-* AI Technologies (ControlNet, MVDream, Language Embedded NeRFs, ReadyPlayerMe):

-* Dependency on user input and environmental data for generating scenarios.
-* Interaction with the Unreal Engine, Bevy, etc for rendering and visualizing content.
-  * Central platform for rendering game visuals.
-  * Dependent on AI technologies for content creation and geospatial data for environment generation.
-* Geospatial Data (e.g. BlackShark.ai).
-* Integration with environmental models to simulate real-world scenarios.
-  * Receive data from geospatial platform e.g. BlackShark.ai and player inputs to simulate environmental changes.
-  * Influence game scenarios and player challenges based on environmental state.
-* Dependency on cloud computing resources for data processing.

-**Player Interface:**
-* Receives input from players.
-* Displays game output, including visualizations and feedback.

-**Cloud Computing Resources:**
-* Support for data processing and storage.
-* Hosting the game servers for multiplayer interaction/containers for persistent cloud based agents.

-**Educational Content and Modules:**
-* Integrated with gameplay to provide learning opportunities.
-* Dependent on game scenarios and player progress.

 ### **DATA STRUCTURES**
   The design of data structures is critical to manage the complex information within the game.